RebelInteractiveGroup/gettightspa.com/src/collections/pages/about-emsella.md

     textAlign: center
     bgImage: "/_assets/images/GET_TIGHT_BigTextGraphic_1X.png"
     body: >-
-      #### To banish unwanted fat for a stunning new look, schedule a SculpSure consultation today  by calling Get Tight Spa today, or make an appointment online.
+      #### If you suffer from the uncomfortable symptoms of urinary incontinence, schedule an Emsella consultation by calling Get Tight Spa today, or make an appointment online.

   - type: large-cta
     container: container